Sponsored Schools

 Featured schools near , edit

-In 2016, there was an estimated number of 42,700 jobs in the United States for Construction Worker.
+There were about 42,700 jobs for Construction Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 9.6% which is above the national average.
 The Bureau of Labor Statistics predicts 4,100 new jobs for Construction Worker by 2026.
-Due to new job openings and attrition, there will be an average of 5,100 job openings in this field each year.
+The BLS estimates 5,100 yearly job openings in this field.

 The states with the most job growth for Construction Worker are District of Columbia, Colorado, and Idaho.
 Watch out if you plan on working in Maine, Alaska, or Virginia.
 These states have the worst job growth for this type of profession.